This article is part of the Technology Insight series, made possible with funding from Intel.

-To begin, Intel says there will be a 30.72TB model later in 2019, delivering on the promises of higher capacity from EDSFF.
-Second, Intel’s own testing shows that a server built to support EDSFF can cool its drives to the same temperature using up to 55% less airflow than 2.5” U.2 SSDs.
+Intel’s testing shows that a server built to support EDSFF can cool its drives to the same temperature using up to 55% less airflow than 2.5” U.2 SSDs.
 Slower-spinning fans make less noise, use less power, and cost less to operate.
 So, regardless of whether you’re choosing between the two form factors at similar capacities or targeting the highest density possible, Intel’s E1.L SSD D5-P4326 is the smart choice for new builds.

 No doubt we’ll see other members of the EDSFF working group announce compatible SSDs of their own.
 Western Digital, for instance, recently started talking about its E1.L Ultrastar DC SN640, featuring capacities as high as 30.72TB using 96-layer BiCS4 NAND and its own in-house NVMe controller technology.
 The 2.5” U.2 version caps out at 7.68TB, making a switch to EDSFF for dense storage servers even more compelling.
 Micron, Samsung, Seagate, and Toshiba are sure to follow.

 EDSFF-compatible platforms are here, too